Kong/kubernetes-ingress-controller/docs/api-reference.md

-KongIngressList contains a list of KongIngress
+KongIngressList contains a list of KongIngress.